rahil627/experimental-game-anarchy/docs/index.md

 *come 'n hang out* at [the discord!](https://discord.gg/BsUq9n3)
 *halp make* [the wiki](https://github.com/Rahil627/experimental-game-anarchy/wiki)
 *halp make* [*this* web-site](https://github.com/Rahil627/experimental-game-anarchy/), together(!), *note:* you just have to ask for permission

+hrmm.. i'm not sure if a forum is necessary for this project... it's so experimental that people are likely to be more interactive, and a forum just isn't interactive enough!